MercierCharles/MercierCharles.github.io/research.md

 ---

-## 3. Clusters: Generalizing Beyond Specific Subreddits
+## 3. Beyond Reddit: Generalizing Beyond Specific Subreddits

-Your future app won’t use the same communities as Reddit, but we can expect similar categories—e.g., city groups, majors, sports fandoms, political affiliations.
+Your app won’t use Reddit’s categories, so we group communities into higher-level clusters (e.g., politics, hobbies, geography, lifestyle).

-Rather than focusing on individual subreddits, we examine **clusters** of related communities to understand broader structural patterns.
+This helps us understand structural causes of conflict that appear regardless of specific subreddit identities.

 ### Graphs